CarlaBuongiorno/The-Collector/testing.md

 #### **Get visual feedback when an action on the site is completed.**

-* There are validation messages for all the forms if you don't enter the correct format of information.
+* There are validation messages for all the forms if a user doesn't enter the correct format of information.
 * Flash messages are presented to the user:
     * when the user chooses a username already existing in the database.
         * ![username already exists](static/docs/readme-images/username-already-exists.png)